viresh-ratnakar/exolve/README.md

 - **`offset-top:<N>`** Draw the grid with this much space above and under it (N pixels).
 Useful for drawing additional art around the grid using `customizeExolve()`, for example.
+- **`top-clue-clearance:<N>`** Add N pixels space between the top of the grid and the bottom of the clue shown on top.
+Defaults to 0.
+You can set this to something like `20`, but note that if the clue text is very long then this setting will get overridden.
 - **`print-completed-3cols` and `print-incomplete-2cols`** These option
   override the default layout choices used for printing puzzles (and creating PDFs).
 By default, a completed puzzle is printed in 2 columns